Getting Started with LEAN

-An organization new to LEAN can behave as if they are entering a candy store for the first time.
+An organization new to Lean can behave as if they are entering a candy store for the first time.
 Each bin holds another enticing opportunity for happier customers, more satisfied employees, and greater profits.
 It can almost be too distracting.
 Take on too much at once and suffer from overindulgence.
 Choose one at a time and loose patience with the slow progress.
 Believe it’s there just waiting for the taking and become frustrated by getting nothing.

 - Bottom-up vs. Top-down